Clients comment on our

 “I know that you already know this, but you are an amazing writer.
 Thank you for doing so well on this project!
 (Book manuscript).

-“Thank you Eric!
+“Thank you!
 This is perfect as is!”
 (Marriage vows).

-“Hi Eric, thank you so much.
+“Hi Mike, thank you so much.
 I really like it!”
 (Song lyrics).

-“Thank you, Eric!
+“Thank you!
 I think it came out great!
 I’m going to share with my wife tonight and see what she thinks!
 I will let you know!”
 (Best man speech).

-“Wow, Eric – tremendous bit of work here; very impressive.
+“Wow, a tremendous bit of work here; very impressive.
 Please allow us a little time to get right spot on the mark good!”
 (Book manuscript).

 “OMG!
-Eric, these words are so beautiful.
+These words are so beautiful.
 You have brought tears to my eyes.
 I know these are my words, but just the way you put them on paper is outstanding!
 I cannot thank you enough!
 I am one happy bride!”
 (Wedding vows).

 “Wow!
 That sounds great!
 Thanks again for all your help and your awesome communication.
 I really appreciate it!”
 (Wedding speech).